 - Transitional rules for companies that have been benefitting from cantonal tax regimes: such companies may release existing hidden reserves (including goodwill) in a tax-privileged way.
 This should allow Swiss companies to keep their current tax charge for another period of five years after sunset of the special tax regimes. - Introduction of a patent box in accordance with the OECD standard on a cantonal level: a 90% exemption is available on qualifying income (determined on the basis of the modified nexus approach), whereby software is excluded.
 Qualifying income is likely to include IP development by related parties within Switzerland or by unrelated third parties abroad (outsourcing).
 Embedded IP income is to be determined on the basis of the residual profit method.
-Upon entry into the patent box, past tax-deductible expenses will be included in the taxable income ("entry ticket"). - Introduction of a 150% super deduction for R&D costs incurred in Switzerland on a cantonal level (based on R&D salary costs plus a mark-up). - Introduction of an optional NID for high-tax cantons (currently only the canton of Zurich would meet the contemplated requirements).
+Upon entry into the patent box, past tax-deductible expenses will be included in the taxable income ("entry ticket"). - Introduction of a 150% super deduction for R&D costs incurred in Switzerland on a cantonal level (based on R&D salary costs plus a mark-up). - Introduction of an optional NID for high-tax cantons (currently only the canton of Zurich would meet the contemplated requirements). - Introduction of a maximum relief limitation: The combined tax relief from the aforementioned measures may not exceed 70% (i.e. they may

-- Introduction of a maximum relief limitation: The combined tax relief from the aforementioned measures may not exceed 70% (i.e. they may not reduce the taxable income to less than 30%). - The cantons may introduce relief on the capital tax levied annually on equity capital and may also grant relief on the equity related to intragroup loans. - Statutory provisions in relation to the tax consequences of companies entering (i.e. full tax-free step-up) or exiting Switzerland. - Opening up of foreign tax credit provisions for Swiss branches of non-resident companies. - The cantonal share in the federal tax revenues (currently 17%) will be increased to 21.2%.

-The Tax Proposal 17 also includes further revenue-raising measures which are meant to cross-finance the reform and/or to gain wider political support:

-Harmonization and increase of minimal taxation of qualifying dividends

-(ownership of 10% or more): at least

-50% of the dividend will be subject to

-income taxation on the cantonal level

-(70% on the federal level).
+- not reduce the taxable income to less than 30%). - The cantons may introduce relief on the capital tax levied annually on equity capital and may also grant relief on the equity related to intragroup loans. - Statutory provisions in relation to the tax consequences of companies entering (i.e. full tax-free step-up) or exiting Switzerland. - Opening up of foreign tax credit provisions for Swiss branches of non-resident companies. - The cantonal share in the federal tax revenues (currently 17%) will be increased (to 21.2%). - The Tax Proposal 17 also includes further revenue-raising measures which are meant to cross-finance the reform and/or to gain wider political support: - Harmonization and increase of minimal taxation of qualifying dividends (ownership of 10% or more): at least 50% of the dividend will be subject to income taxation on the cantonal level (70% on the federal level). - Introduction of new distribution rules for publicly listed companies: In case of retained earnings, listed companies may no longer repay first, free of tax, capital contribution reserves, but will now need to pay (at least) an equal amount of dividends subject to withholding tax (and to income tax in case of Swiss residents), if other reserves from retained earnings are available.
+These rules will however not apply to companies that moved to Switzerland after 24 February 2008 (the date on which the tax exemption of capital contribution reserves had been approved in a nation-wide referendum).
+The purpose is to protect companies that migrated to Switzerland in reliance on the tax exemption.
+Furthermore, the new distribution rule shall only apply to companies listed on a Swiss stock exchange.

-- Introduction of new distribution rules for publicly listed companies: In case of retained earnings, listed companies may no longer repay first, free of tax, capital contribution reserves, but will now need to pay (at least) an equal amount of dividends subject to withholding tax (and to income tax in case of Swiss residents), if other reserves from retained earnings are available.
-These rules will however not apply to companies that moved to Switzerland after 31 December 2010. - Tightening of the rules regarding transpositions which apply in private restructurings involving transfers of securities to personally controlled holding companies. - 0.3% increase of social security contributions paid by employees and by employers to the Old Age and Survivors' Insurance (AHV - AVS), increase of the VAT share and of the federal contribution that are allocated to the Old Age and Survivors' Insurance: These measures together should provide additional funding of some CHF 2 bn to the Swiss social security system.
+Tightening of the rules regarding transpositions which apply in private restructurings involving transfers of securities to personally controlled holding companies.
+0.3% increase of social security contributions paid by employees and by employers to the Old Age and Survivors' Insurance (AHV - AVS) and increase of federal contribution to the Old Age and Survivors' Insurance.
+These measures should provide additional funding of some CHF 2 bn to the Swiss social security system.
 As a consequence of the proposed increase of social security contributions, the increase of family allowances for employees that had been suggested by the Government, has now been removed from the proposal.